GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

    gcloud auth login
    ```

-   You _may_ see a warning, telling you:
+   When you do that, you _may_ see a warning, telling you:

    > You are already authenticated with gcloud when running
    > inside the Cloud Shell and so do not need to run this